Tojikan/ZnZ-Roll20-BoardGamePlayTest/readme.md

 # Roll20 Static Sheet Generator #

+** Archived as this was merged back into the main Roll20 branch. **

 This is a custom build process to generate a custom Character Sheet in Roll20 and streamline the whole process of building character sheets.
 In this process, we define our sheet fields in a separate data source, put it through a templating engine to generate the final markup, and then build our styles using modern CSS pre-processing.

 This may be difficult if you do not come from a developer background as you will need to understand the following concepts: